puppetlabs/puppet-docs/source/puppet/5.0/install_windows.markdown

   Where Puppet and its dependencies should be installed.

-  > **Note:** Running 32-bit Puppet agent on a 64-bit Windows system is now deprecated.
-Update your Puppet installation to the 64-bit platform.
+  >
   >
   > If you installed Puppet into a custom directory and are upgrading from a 32-bit version to a 64-bit version, you must re-specify the `INSTALLDIR`   option when upgrading.
   >
   > If you are replacing 64-bit Puppet with a 32-bit version, you should **uninstall** Puppet before installing the new package.
 Be sure to re-specify any relevant MSI properties when re-installing.

   Puppet's program directory contains the following subdirectories: